 However, as patients get more and more comfortable reaching for their smartphones and researching options online before they make commitments, your web presence will play an increasingly important role.

-Plus, depending on the direct access laws in your state, many consumers are now choosing their own physical therapists on their own, without needing to consult a physician first.
+Plus, depending on the direct access laws in your state, many consumers are now choosing physical therapists on their own, without consulting a physician first.

 That’s why smart rehab center managers are making sure their center shows up prominently online, and that it looks great when potential find it there.